 I also love the way a parent can log on to the system and find out everything about their own child.
 They can see test scores, news about their child and report cards from year to year.
 They can also add their personal details so other parents in the school can see them.
 This is helpful for organising playdates and other such outside activities.

 There are so many features in Aladdin Schools that it’s impossible to list them all.
+It’s so useful that, online masters in leadership programs have begun using it.
 From notifiying the principal of “today’s birthdays” to being able to simplify splitting classes when a teacher is away, this product is almost faultless.
 Unlike any other school administration system, this product was made for the Irish market.
 It is not adapted from some UK or American system like everything else available right now.
 I would highly recommend Aladdin Schools to any school.
 If enough schools do sign up, (€10 per child per annum), it may put further pressure on the government to start looking at the role of the roll book in the 21st century.